Schedule Service

 A professional tune-up is the best way to keep your Trane heat pump running smoothly and efficiently.
 During a service visit, a certified technician can identify and fix minor issues before they escalate into major breakdowns that leave you without heating or cooling.
 This preventive check-up enhances your system’s performance and can significantly lower your energy costs.
 In fact, a well-maintained heat pump can use up to 25% less energy than a neglected one.
 Signing up for regular preventative maintenance plans ensures your system is always ready to handle Texas weather, saving you from the stress and expense of unexpected repairs.

-Easy Maintenance You Can Do Yourself
+Simple DIY Maintenance You Can Handle

 Between professional service calls, there are a few simple things you can do to help your heat pump operate at its best.
 The most important task is to regularly check and change your air filter.
 A clogged filter restricts airflow, forcing the system to work harder and reducing its efficiency.
 You should also keep the area around your outdoor unit clear of leaves, grass clippings, and other debris to ensure proper airflow.
 Finally, walk through your home and make sure all air vents are open and unblocked by furniture or rugs.
 These small steps can make a big difference in your system’s performance and your home’s comfort.
 For more tips, you can always learn more from trusted HVAC experts.